Affiliate links on Android Authority may earn us a commission. Learn more.

 - Try a different cable.
 Apple recommends using the charging cable that ships with the Watch, but it might be damaged.
 Check if the cable is the problem by using another if you have one on hand.

-- If all else fails, try force restarting your Apple Watch.
+- If your Apple Watch still refuses to charge, try force restarting your Apple Watch.
 To do this, hold both the side button and Digital Crown until you see the Apple logo.

 - Try force restarting your Apple Watch.
 You don’t need the screen for this, so it should be the first thing you try.

 - To do this, press and hold the side button and the Digital Crown for at least 10 seconds.
 Then, release both when the Apple logo appears.